-To me, the story of Wojtek the bear, conjures up fond childhood memories of reading Lasocki’s book about him at Polish school.
-It is a strange and remarkable tale, a story that I believed was known to very few.
+The story of Wojtek the bear conjures up fond childhood memories of reading Lasocki’s book about him at Polish Saturday School.
+It is a unique and remarkable tale, one I believed was known to very few.
 However, when I met Scottish writer Aileen Orr recently, I discovered that Wojtek is very much in the hearts of thousands living in the Scottish borders today.
-Quite suddenly the tale of this brown bear, who took part in the Battle of Monte Cassino, who smoked and drank and retired to Edinburgh after WWII, has become larger than life again.
+Quite suddenly the tale of this brown bear who took part in the Battle of Monte Cassino, who smoked and drank and retired to Edinburgh after WWII, has become larger than life again.

 How did Wojtek come to be in the Scottish Borders?

 After fighting with the II Polish Corps in Italy during World War II, Wojtek arrived at Winfield Camp, near Hutton in Berwickshire on October 26th 1946, together with the 22nd Company of soldiers.
 He was the Company mascot.

 Over tea and cake, Aileen told me about her book “Wojtek the Bear” which was inspired by visits as a little girl to Wojtek, then in Edinburgh Zoo.
 She vividly recalls the stories of ex-servicemen and local people who knew him when he was stationed at Winfield Camp.
 The book was written with great passion, in order to raise money to commemorate Wojtek with a statue.

 Wojtek the soldier bear